luau/UniversalSynSaveInstance/README.md

 # Universal Syn Save Instance

-Or shortly USSI, a project aimed at resurrecting saveinstance function from [Synapse X Source 2019].<br />
+Or shortly USSI, a project aimed at resurrecting saveinstance function from [Synapse X Source 2019] & Other Executor Source leaks :trollface:.<br />
-Reason: Many Executors fail miserably at providing good user experience when it comes to tinkering with saving instances
+Reason: Many Executors fail miserably at providing good user experience when it comes to tinkering with saving instances.

 # Notes
 * Credits are appreciated 💝